robyndahl/AdvancedPaleobiology/Labs/Lab01.md

 [1] FALSE
 ````

 Type **character** is also fairly straightfoward.
 It is basically a way of "de-mathing" something.
-You tell R that something is meant to be a character by using quotation makrs `" "`:
+You tell R that something is meant to be a character by using quotation marks `" "`:

 ````R
 # Create an array of characters made of letters